NB Private Equity: Director/PDMR Shareholding

 Notification of Transaction by Persons Discharging Managerial Responsibilities (PDMRs)

-NB Private Equity Partners Limited announces that it has been advised that Wilken von Hodenberg, a Director of the Company, has purchased 3,882 Class 'A' Ordinary Shares in the Company ("Ordinary Shares").
-The Company has also been advised that Yvonne von Hodenberg, a person closely associated with Wilken von Hodenberg, has purchased 3,882 Ordinary Shares in the Company.
+NB Private Equity Partners Limited announces that it has been advised that Wilken von Hodenberg, a Director of the Company, has purchased 34,016 Class ‘A’ Ordinary Shares in the Company ("Ordinary Shares").
+Following this transaction, Mr von Hodenberg holds 37,898 Ordinary Shares (equivalent to 0.09 per cent. of the Company's total voting rights).
+The Company has also been advised that Yvonne von Hodenberg, a person closely associated with Wilken von Hodenberg, has purchased 34,016 Ordinary Shares in the Company.
+Following this transaction, Mrs von Hodenberg holds 37,898 Ordinary Shares (equivalent to 0.09 per cent. of the Company's total voting rights).

 Details of the transactions can be found in the Notification of Dealing Form below.